monero-ecosystem/monero-translations/translation-tips.md

 ### Untranslatable text

-Some parts of the source text shouldn't be translated:
+Some parts of the source text should not be translated:
 - commands in the command-line interface
 - tags in HTML or XML
 - code examples in documentation

 On the other hand, comments in code examples should be translated.
-Here's an example from the Kovri documentation:
+Here is an example from documentation:

 ```bash
 $ brew install cmake boost openssl # Clang installed by default
 ```

 The # is a comment character in Bash, so the text "Clang installed by default" is a comment that should be translated.

 When translating text containing code or XML/HTML tags, the safest option is usually to copy the source text in order to keep the tags intact.
-But make sure you don't accidentally leave part of the source text untranslated.
+But make sure you do not accidentally leave part of the source text untranslated.

 ### Mnemonic seeds

-A very special type of text is the word list for mnemonic seeds (the recovery text that encodes your private key in 25 words).
+A very special type of text is the word list for mnemonic seeds (the recovery text that encodes your private-key in 25 words).
 This list is not translated.
 Versions in other languages than English are created according to certain criteria.
 The list needs to contain exactly 1626 words.
 The first part, (the prefix) needs to be unique for every word, so that users can ignore or change the rest of the word.
 The prefix is 1 character for Chinese, 3 for English, Japanese and Esperanto, and 4 for other languages.
 You might be able to use an existing word list or corpus in your language as source material.
 Ideally, the words should also be as common as possible, so that users are able to write them down correctly.

 Check the [src/mnemonics](https://github.com/monero-project/monero/tree/master/src/mnemonics) folder in the "monero" repository to see which languages have word lists.
-You'll need help from a developer to add the code necessary to activate the mnemonic seed language.
+You will need help from a developer to add the code necessary to activate the mnemonic seed language.
 Open an issue in the "monero" repo on GitHub or ask for help on IRC.

 Unlike translations, the word list needs to be perfect the first time.
 When you change it, you could make some users' recovery text invalid.
-That's why we still support an old list for English.
+That is why we still support an old list for English.

 ![Dictionary Cat](media/translation-tips/verbing.jpg)

 ## 6. English is weird

 Please avoid translating literally.
-Translating means expressing the same meaning in another language—it's more than replacing words.
+Translating means expressing the same meaning in another language — it is more than replacing words.
-Ask yourself: If I didn't know this text was translated from English, would I notice that it was?
+Ask yourself: If I did not know this text was translated from English, would I notice that it was?

-English grammar and style have some peculiarities that you don't need to follow, even in related languages:
+English grammar and style have some peculiarities that you do not need to follow, even in related languages:

-- It's not always clear whether a word is a noun or a verb, and when it's a verb; whether it's an infinitive or an imperative.
+- It is not always clear whether a word is a noun or a verb, and when it is a verb; whether it is an infinitive or an imperative.
 Does *Print* describe the printing process (infinitive), or is it a command or instruction (imperative)?

-Menu options are usually translated as an infinitive, and instructions to users as an imperative.
+> Menu options are usually translated as an infinitive, and instructions to users as an imperative.

 - In instructions and especially in marketing copy, the imperative may imply 'for your convenience'.
 For example: "On Linux systems, use Snapcraft for easy deployment."
-In that case, I'd prefer to use the equivalent of 'you can' in the translation.
+In that case, I would prefer to use the equivalent of 'you can' in the translation.

 - English speakers like to joke about the length of compound words in German, but compound nouns can be just as long in English.
-They're just less noticeable, because the parts are written as separate words.
+They are just less noticeable, because the parts are written as separate words.
 In your translation, you may have to make the relation between words more explicit by adding prepositions.
-So you'll have to understand what it means!
+So you will have to understand what it means!
 For example, *failed password security question answer attempts limit* could be explained as a *limit on the number of answer attempts for security questions after failed passwords*.
 Note that the first part of a compound will often hide a plural: a *transaction counter* will count multiple transactions.

-- *All Words In Titles Start With Upper Case Letters.* This is not the preferred style in many other languages that use an alphabet.
+- *All Words In Titles Start With Uppercase Letters.* This is not the preferred style in many other languages that use an alphabet.

 When your translation is longer than the English text, some of these peculiarities may have the side-effect of making the translation shorter without losing any information:

 - Quantifiers like 'some' and 'any' in the previous sentence are not needed in many languages.

-- Subclauses can be short in English and they're used more often than in other languages.
+- Subclauses can be short in English and they are used more often than in other languages.
 But they can lead to complex layers of statements that are hard to parse.
 Simplify the translation by splitting sentences or by replacing a subclause with a preposition: *that contains* becomes *with*.

 - General categories are often mentioned explicitly where they would be implied in other languages: depending on the context, *the getmonero.org website* could be simply called *getmonero.org* in your translation.

 - Double negatives are popular in English.
 Try avoiding confusion by turning them into positive statements: *Don't do this unless…* = *Only do this if…*

 ![She always smiled when she saw a dog](media/translation-tips/smile.jpg)

 ## 7. Reference materials